 RFA members have a wide variety of interests (see the numbers in the left column on the “members area” page).
 When a core group of people having a particular interest is formed it will be listed on this page.
 To start a new interest group either follow the steps described in the last paragraph or contact the web master (Bob Ehrlich) at firstname.lastname@example.org to send out a mass mailing.
 The following four interest groups exist as of Fall 2018:

-At the time of this writing the RFA Book Club is meeting monthly at 11:30AM on the first Wednesday of each month.
-Typically between 7 and 10 of us get together at a rotating host’s house and share potluck dishes and then discuss the book for that month.
+The RFA Book Club started in 2014 and it meets monthly at 11:30AM on the first Wednesday of each month.
+Typically between 7 and 15 of us get together at a rotating host’s house and share potluck dishes and then discuss the book for that month.
 We do both fiction and nonfiction, and all selections are made democratically.
-Two recent selections are “The Wright Brothers,” by David McCullogh, and “Life After Life,” by Kate Atkinson.
 New members are welcome, especially if you are able to be an occasional host.
-If you wish to join the book club please contact Lene Palmer — email@example.com.
+If you wish to join the book club please contact Don Boileau — email@example.com.
 A list of books read from the beginning of the club can be found here

 Creating a new interest group takes a bit of initiative on the part of someone with that interest.
 Here is how it works.
 In order to identify everyone interested in say a “hiking group” for example you just follow these steps: Log in at the members area page, then select “view all members”, then change the entry “all activities” to “walking group,” and you will see the names & emails of everyone interested in being part of such a group.
 You could then select “copy emails” & simply copy & paste the people listed in the box into an email in which you could ask them when would be a good time to get together to go for a hike.